cmu-delphi/delphi-epidata/docs/api/nidss_dengue.md

 # Source and Licensing

 The full text of the NIDSS Dengue license information is available on the Taiwan Digital Development Department's [website](https://data.gov.tw/license).
-The full text of the NIDSS Dengue license information is available on the Taiwan Digital Development Department's [website](https://data.gov.tw/license).